How Do Heat Pumps and Air Conditioners Differ and Which One is Right for Me?

 A heat pump is essentially the same as a regular air conditioner with the ability to reverse its process to heat and cool.

 Benefits of a Heat Pump

 - Does not require a separate heating and cooling system.
 This is a big benefit as you do not need to install both an air conditioner and a furnace, for example.
 A heat pump does double-duty to heat and cool your home with one system.
 This also means a lower cost for installation and maintenance with just one system.
 At Kaufman Fuel, we usually recommend a heat pump if you do not already have AC in your home.

 - Does not require ductwork.
 A heat pump can use existing ducts for a gas furnace and central air conditioning but a heat pump can also be installed with no ducts at all.
 If you have the typical Montgomery County or Bucks County home with no ductwork, you can get whole-house cooling and heating without the high cost of duct installation.

 - Energy efficiency.
 When you replace electric baseboard heaters with a ductless heat pump, your energy costs can be anywhere from 25% to 40% lower.
 A heat pump is also about 4x more efficient than oil furnaces and more than twice as efficient as electric furnaces.
 For cooling, an AC system and heat pump will cost around the same.

 Cons of a Heat Pump

 Choosing between a heat pump and an air conditioner can seem like a tough decision but the right choice will depend on your goals.
 If you already have a good heating system and just want to add a cooling system for your home, an air conditioner is probably the best solution.
-If you need both a heating system and an air conditioning systems, heat pumps are usually the best option.
+If you need both heating and cooling, perhaps a heat pump is your best option.
+This all depends on your home and area.

-Metro Energy has served Northern New Jersey with heating oil and heating and cooling installation for more than 90 years.
+Kaufman Fuel has served Fairfield County with heating oil and heating and cooling installation for more than 90 years.
 If you need help choosing the right system for your home, please give us a call to explore your options.